An

 | Fri, Feb 11th | 8am | 9am | Slept in… we were whacked from travel yesterday!
 Breakfast on deck; buffet style—nice! | ||||||||||||||||||||||||||

-| 9am | 9:30am | We watched as the boat pulled into Nassau in The Bahamas We were late arriving by over an hour, due to the headwinds last night.
+we arrived an hour late due to the headwinds last night.
 Oh well… Took a bunch of pix; it's very tropical, of course!
-Palms, blue sea, white sand It was really interesting to see that the general "demeanor" of the place is pretty shabby… you always imagine Nassau to be sort of paved with gold.
-Reality check, I guess |
+Palms, blue sea, white sand.
+It was really interesting to see that the general "demeanor" of the place is pretty shabby… you always imagine Nassau to be sort of paved with gold.
+A reality check, I guess |

 |||||||||||||||||||||||||||